Irish PM: Any changes to Brexit cannot undermine backstop

 Varadkar said he had “given up speculating” on whether Britain would leave the European Union without a deal.

-But he said his government was not addressing preparations for such an outcome with the same seriousness as it was addressing preparations for an exit under May’s deal.
+But he said his government was now addressing preparations for such an outcome with the same seriousness as it was addressing preparations for an exit under May’s deal.

 Varadkar’s advisor is due to speak to one of May’s advisors on Thursday he said.